jiangyi15/tf-pwa/README.md

 ```
 conda install --file requirements-min.txt
 ```
-or
+or for a newer version of tensorflow, recommended for Ampere cards (see `Latest tensorflow` below for technical FAQ)
 ```
-conda install --file tensorflow_2_6_requirements.txt
+conda install --file tensorflow_2_6_requirements.txt -c conda-forge
 ```

-The latter is for those who wants to use the latest version of tensorflow, which is highly recommended for NVidia Ampere cards.
-A technical explantion can be found under the `Latest tensorflow` section below.

 3. The following command can be used to set environment variables of Python.
    (Use `--no-deps` to make sure that no PyPI package will be installed.
 Using